Understanding EMI Shielding in Military Applications: MIL-STD 461 Explained

 When to choose All-Surface vs. Front-Surface EMI Protection?

 The choice between AS and FS protection depends on installation configuration and electromagnetic environment assessment.
-VarTech’s product portfolio of rugged computers and monitors includes options with All-Surface and Front-Surface protection.
+VarTech's product portfolio of rugged computers and monitors include options with All-Surface and Front-Surface protection.

 All-surface protection is typically required for equipment near radar installations, in communication-dense environments, or on multi-system integration platforms where EMI sources may surround the equipment.